DCeased: Dead Planet

-Set five years after the original mini-series, Dead Planet follows the New Justice League as they return to an Earth, now overrun with the anti-living, in search of Cyborg, who survived Wonder Woman's decapitating him and activated a distress signal.
+Set five years after the original mini-series, Dead Planet follows the New Justice League as they return to an Earth, now overrun with the anti-living, in search of Cyborg, who survived Wonder Woman's attack and activated a distress signal.
 As the heroes return to Earth to respond to the signal, they are attacked by Wonder Woman, who infects Green Arrow.
-Learning from Cyborg that there is a cure for the infection, Jon rushes to stop an enraged Green Canary from killing Wonder Woman but is too late and is injured by a kryptonite sword.
+Learning from Cyborg that there is a cure for the infection, Jon rushes to stop Green Canary from killing Wonder Woman, but is too late and he is injured by a kryptonite sword.

 While guarding Chicago, Roy Harper is killed by Beatriz da Costa while the group of civilians he was protecting are saved by Shadowpact.
-Wonder Girl takes Jon to Poison Ivy's jungle sanctuary for medical attention and reunites with the survivors there, including Mary Marvel, Doctor Fate and Cassandra Cain.
+Wonder Girl takes Jon to Poison Ivy's jungle sanctuary for medical attention and reunites with the survivors there, including Mary Marvel, Doctor Fate, and Cassandra Cain.
 Meanwhile, Swamp Thing appears and convinces Shadowpact to travel with him to Australia after he reveals a disturbance in the Green and tells them there is a bunker of human survivors holed up there.
-They arrive at the bunker but are attacked by an infected Plastic Man, who kills Ragman.
+They arrive at the bunker, but are attacked by an infected Plastic Man, who kills Ragman.

 Blue Devil sacrifices himself to rescue Zatanna, and Swamp Thing protects the group long enough for Zatanna to kill Plastic Man.
 Inside the bunker, Shadowpact are attacked by Penguin, Maxwell Lord and Professor Ivo.
 Jason Blood informs Constantine that Trigon is coming to destroy the Earth since the Anti-Life is preventing people from dying.
 Swamp Thing is angered that the villains are torturing Floronic Man and forcing him to produce food for them, but he and Shadowpact are forced to flee when Penguin reveals his plan to use an army of Amazos to take back the Earth.
 Meanwhile, Constantine goes to Mister Miracle to obtain a Mother Box and extract the cure from Cyborg.